mroote/webhome/content/about/tutorials/static-site.md

 #### Inexpensive hosting with high uptime and bandwidth capabilities

 This website is built using Hugo, a static website building tool written in Go.
 I've created a theme template and using Hugo I can easily generate a complete website.
-The generated website is then uploaded to B2 cloud and access to the bucket is through Cloudflare.
+The generated website is then uploaded to a public B2 cloud bucket.
+Access to the website hosted in the B2 bucket is then provided through Cloudflare.

-Taking advantage of the bandwidth alliance between B2 and Cloudflare this gives free bandwidth and inexpensive storage of your data.
-Currently B2 cloud charges $5 for 1TB of data.
+Taking advantage of the bandwidth alliance between B2 and Cloudflare gives free bandwidth and inexpensive storage of your data.
+Currently B2 cloud charges $5 per month for 1TB of data.

 #### Creating the website bucket